Lazaros Christodoulopoulos: 2017–18 season

 Christodoulopoulos solidified his position as the team's main right winger during the 2017–18 preseason.
-On 14 September 2017, he sealed the score in the second half with a direct free kick as AEK won 2–1 after an impressive performance against Rijeka at his first matchday of 2017–18 Europa League's group stage.
-On 18 September 2017, AEK won 1–0 against newly-promoted Super League club Lamia, at Peristeri Stadium, thanks to Christodoulopoulos, coming from the bench, scoring the goal of the match at 81', that brought the team of Manolo Jimenez on the top of the table, with 10 points after 4 games.
+On 14 September 2017, he sealed the score in the second half with a direct free kick as AEK won 2–1 after an impressive performance against Rijeka at his first matchday of 2017–18 UEFA Europa League group stage.
+On 18 September 2017, AEK won 1–0 against newly promoted Super League club Lamia, at Peristeri Stadium, thanks to Christodoulopoulos, coming from the bench, scoring the goal of the match at 81', that brought the team of Manolo Jimenez on the top of the table, with 10 points after 4 games.
 It was his first Superleague goal for the 2017–18 season.
 On 24 September 2017, he scored 2 goals, including another wonderful free kick, helping his club come from behind and defeat Olympiacos with the score 3–2 against AEK.
-Mantalos' goal on the 89th minute completed the comeback and the final whistle put AEK on the top of the table.
+Petros Mantalos' goal on the 89th minute completed the comeback and the final whistle put AEK on the top of the table.
 It was named MVP of the game.
-On 23 November 2017, he heads leveller in a home 2–2 UEFA Europa League group stage home game against Rijeka, as Andrej Prskalo comes off his line to punch away Anastasios Bakasetas' free-kick, but his clearance falls kindly for Christodoulopoulos, who scored into the unguarded net.
+On 23 November 2017, he heads leveller in a home 2–2 Europa League group stage home game against Rijeka, as Andrej Prskalo comes off his line to punch away Anastasios Bakasetas' free-kick, but his clearance falls kindly for Christodoulopoulos, who scored into the unguarded net.

-On 27 January 2018, Christodoulopoulos opened the scoring for Manolo Jiménez’s team after 40 minutes at the Olympic Stadium in a 2–0 home win against Lamia.
+On 27 January 2018, Christodoulopoulos opened the scoring for Manolo Jiménez's team after 40 minutes at the Olympic Stadium in a 2–0 home win against Lamia.